 Exercise and nutrition

 Firstly, let me say that exercise such as brisk walking (as well as resistance exercise, weight lifting etc) does improve your metabolism and overall health, helping you to control weight and fat levels.
 And speaking of fat, I probably don't need to tell you that most people in affluent Western societies consume too much fat.
 In general, all animal products are riddled with fat - not just the obvious white stuff, but all through that bacon and pork, the red meat and the chicken.
 You need to cut back on meat and go without it at least three days a week.
-Milk and cheese also are not as good for you as you might be led to believe - soy products are preferable.
+Milk and cheese also are not as good for you as you might be led to believe - try almond milk.
 Avoid excess salt, sugar, alcohol, chocolate and caffeine as much as possible and keep off tobacco altogether!
 And, yes you've heard it before, eat more fiber, wholegrain products, fruit and vegetables and drink more purified water!

 Why are supplements necessary?

 With all that good food, why then should we take supplements?
 Science has shown that the body needs at least sixty or more essential nutrients on a regular basis.
 Modern food processing and agricultural processes destroy a very large proportion of the nutrients that should be in the food.
 A UK study by David Thomas (published March, 2004) found that, compared with 1940 levels, vegetables had lost half their calcium and 76% of their copper for example.
 When Abraham lived to 175 years (Gen 25:7) he no doubt got most of those nutrients in his diet.
 God had ordered that the soil be rested for one year in seven, and this would have restored the levels of important minerals like selenium (which with CoQ10 slows aging) and boron which are so low these days.
 We have no option but to put back the vitamins, minerals and other nutrients by way of supplementation.